vgorloff/mc-blog/blog-posts/swiftui-in-vst2/index.md

     #include "audioeffectx.cpp"
     ```

-After adding processor sources the strusture will look like shown below.
+After adding processor sources the structure will look like shown below.

 ![Added files to AttenuatorVST2](03-added-processor-files.png)

 Xcode already showing missed file error 📛.
 We need to update build settings for framework **AttenuatorVST2**.
 The easiest way is to create `AttenuatorVST2.xcconfig` file and assign it to AttenuatorVST2 target in Xcode project preferences.